AndrewTownsley/React-Note-App/README.md

   <!-- ------------------------------------------------------------------------ -->

 **_ // If Title is blank, eliminate the title prop, so that the note begins at the top of the Note article. _**
+// Maybe need to use the index to identify the specific note being created???

   <!-- ------------------------------------------------------------------------ -->

 // Add a Tag/Category to each Note.
+// Maybe need to use the index to identify the specific note being created???
+// Add tag/category to the Note Object

   <!-- ------------------------------------------------------------------------ -->